stitchfix/stitches/README.md

 ## Developing

 Although `Stitches.configuration` is global, do not depend directly on that in your logic.
 Instead, allow all classes to receive a configuration object in their constructor.
 This makes the classes easier to deal with and change, without incurring much of a real cost to development.
-Global symbols suck, but are convienient.
+Global symbols suck, but are convenient.
 This is how you make the most of it.

+Also, the integration test does a lot of "testing the implementation", but since Rails generators are notorious for silently failing with a successful result, we have to make sure that the various `inject_into_file` calls are actually working.
+Do not do any fancy refactors here, just keep it up to date.

 ---